mmorub/gimbal2022/README.md

 **Use the matlab script** `constructTransferFunctionContinuousTimeByHand.mlx` **to determine the constants** $y_\mathrm{inf}$, $y_\mathrm{max}$ and $t_\mathrm{rise}$ from the step response we recorded.
 Then use these constants to determine $K$, $D$ and $\omega_0$, **and ultimately $G(s)$** in the matlab script.

-Your output should look like this.
+Your result should like this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step003-construct-transfer-function-by-hand/matlab/html/constructTransferFunctionContinuousTimeByHand.html).
+The interesting results are at the end of the file.
 Once again, **make sure to use your own data!**

 [**Go back to the overview**](#steps) or continue with the next step.